shreya-hue/Breast-Cancer-Prediction-Using-SVM/README.md

 # Breast-Cancer-Prediction-Using-SVM
-It is possible to detect breast cancer in its early stages using this application, which also aids in determining whether it is benign or malignant (cancerous) (non-cancerous)
+This is a machine learning application which is used to detect breast cancer in its early stages using this application, which also aids in determining whether it is benign or malignant (cancerous) (non-cancerous)